jansalafia/PWL_Project_JSC/README.md

 ## How to Run:
 1. Add your article text files into the respective `Topic` folders within the project directory.
 2. Execute the main program.
-It will automatically load the articles, remove stop words, and analyze word frequencies for comparison.
+It will automatically preprocess the articles (the load the articles, assign them to ArrayList of strings, remove stop words)
+3. Use number keys to navigate the GUI to select topics and functions.